 - Non-governmental organisation Zero Waste SG has more tips and information on Bring-Your-Own etiquette here.

 - Are you heading out for a long day?
 Stay hydrated by bringing your own bottle of water!

 Packaging in general

 - Buying groceries or provisions?
 Consider bringing your own clean reusable containers to stores or stalls that offer goods in loose quantities for sale, to avoid the use of packaging.

-- You could also buy items (e.g. soft drinks, body lotion) in larger sizes – this would generally reduce the amount of packaging used compared to buying the same amount in smaller sizes.
-However, if the item is perishable, make sure you can finish it!
+- You could also buy toiletries and household items (e.g. detergent, shampoo) in larger sizes – this would generally reduce the amount of packaging used compared to buying the same amount in smaller sizes.

 - You can also look out for products that feature the ‘Logo for Products with Reduced Packaging’, which indicates that the packaging has been improved to reduce the amount of packaging materials used.